sanchit-560/Payment-Application-Mockup/README.md

   - Description: Used for transferring funds from the user's account to another account.

 ### Testing:
 To test these endpoints, you can use tools like Postman or make requests directly from your frontend application.
-Ensure that the server is running on `http://localhost:3001` before making any requests. ---
+Ensure that the server is running on `http://localhost:3001` before making any requests.

-This project allows for a comprehensive demonstration of backend development skills, including API development, database management, authentication, and handling of financial transactions, providing a strong foundation for further development and learning in the field of web development.
+## Frontend Integration

+### React Router Setup

+To integrate the frontend, you need to import `react-router-dom` into your project and add the following routes:

+- `/signup` - The signup page
+- `/signin` - The signin page
+- `/dashboard` - Balances and see other users on the platform.
+- `/send` - Send money to other users

+### Frontend Features

+- **User Balance**: Show the user their balance.
+- **User List**: Display a list of users that exist in the database.
+- **Send Money**: Clicking on "Send money" should open a modal that lets the user send money.

+### Components and Wiring Up Backend Calls

+The frontend is built using React components to structure the application.
+Each route corresponds to a specific component that handles the rendering and logic for that part of the app.

+- **Signup Component**: Handles user registration.
+- **Signin Component**: Manages user login.
+- **Dashboard Component**: Displays user balance and list of other users.
+- **SendMoney Component**: Manages the fund transfer process.

+To wire up backend calls, you can use libraries like `axios` to make HTTP requests to the backend API endpoints.
+Ensure you handle authentication tokens correctly and secure sensitive actions.

+---

+Feel free to modify any part of the README further if needed!